-Welcome to part 4 of our Getting Started with SOLIDWORKS Simulation series.
+Welcome to part 4 of our Introduction to SOLIDWORKS Simulation series.
 This time we will be walking you through the process of assigning fixtures and loads to your simulation study.

 If you haven't seen our previous entries, here is where to get caught up:

 Now that you know how to assign materials to your model, let’s talk about how to assign fixtures and loads.

 First, let’s clarify the two type of load options - Static & Dynamic.
 A problem can be defined as "static" if the forces being applied are independent of time - imagine taking a bowling ball and very gently setting it on a chair.
 The load being transferred to the chair is applied slowly, so hypothetically you can ignore forces caused by accelerations.

 Now imagine you drop that same bowling ball onto the chair from a height of say 5 feet - this would be considered dynamic due to the short time period in which the load is applied.

 Dynamic problems are those where forces are time dependent and so accelerations do need to be taken into consideration such as in an impact or earthquake study.